microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 functions are and what types of data the function is relevant to.

 Pivot functions bring this functionality together grouped around *Entities*.
-Entities are representations real-world objects found commonly in CyberSec investigations.
+Entities are representations of real-world objects found commonly in CyberSec investigations.
 Some examples are: IpAddress, Host, Account, URL.